 In June of 2017 I received a third opinion diagnosis of having a neurological condition called Spasmodic Dysphonia.
 Also known as laryngeal dystonia, it is a disorder in which the muscles that generate a person's voice go into periods of spasm.
-I could go on about this but after three rounds of botox injections to my throat, my last one being November 2017, I regained my ability to speak without spasms and can speak clearly again.

 Last Fall I attended a dystonia support group and met such beautiful and brave people.

 Weekly Reiki sessions from September through May with Reiki Master Steve Nunley of Portland, OR along with EMDR therapy with my therapist, Dr. Chuck Weisser, who provided enormous help to me.
 Along with the love and support of dear friends, family and the thoughts and prayers of so many.
 I am forever thankful.

 It took me a bit to realize that I was grieving, not only for what I thought was the loss of my "voice" but realizing my father's life was soon coming to an end.

 After three years of battling cancer he passed away peacefully in his sleep on March 12, 2018.
 That same morning is when I regained the ability to speak clearly again.
 I don't know the miracle of why but I am grateful each and every day.

 I am thankful each and every day to be on the other side and this new beginning.